Feynman's inverse problem: Analysis of the water wave model

-This is known as the Craig/Sulem--Zakharov formulation (cf. \cite{waterwavesprob}), and it reduces the 2D-3D-system \eqref{pool} to a 2D-2D-system for $(\eta,\varphi)$, at the expense of introducing the non-local DN operator.
+This is known as the Zakharov--Craig/Sulem formulation (cf. \cite{waterwavesprob}).
+It reduces the 2D-3D-system \eqref{pool} to a 2D-2D-system for $(\eta,\varphi)$, at the expense of introducing the non-local DN operator.
+In \Cref{section: proofs}, we prove some useful properties of $\mathcal{G}$ and $\mathcal{L}$ using their spectral representation in the basis $\{\psi_{m,n}\}$.

-To show well-posedness of \eqref{craig-sulem}, we follow the approch in \cite{reid1995control} and apply semigroup theory.
-We first introduce some function spaces and show some properties of the operators $\mathcal{G}$ and $\mathcal{L}$. \\